 At YouthCode Scratch coding classes or camps, students age nine or above learn basic computer science principles and skills while programming computers with the visual, block-based programming language, Scratch.
-All of our instructor-led Scratch classes or camps consists of unplugged activities to learn basic computer science concepts and hands-on computer time where students create individual projects.
-Introductory classes and camps are based on the themes of art, music & sound, game design or sports.
+Many of our instructor-led Scratch classes or camps consist of unplugged activities to learn basic computer science concepts and hands-on computer time where students create individual projects.
+Introductory classes and camps are based on themes such as art, music & sound, game design or sports.
 The advanced Scratch class includes more complex projects that enable a deeper understanding of Scratch and computer programming.

 Please review the Frequently Asked Questions page for more information about Scratch coding classes and camps.

-Students learn basic concepts while making games including a maze, racing, platforming, launching and more.
-[Introductory]
+Students learn basic coding concepts while making games including a maze, racing, platforming, launching and more.
+[Introductory; Age 9+]

 Music & Sound

-Students use the computer to play instruments, create a music video, make movie sound effects, be a DJ mixer and more.
-[Introductory]
+Students use computer science to play instruments, create a music video, make movie sound effects, be a DJ mixer and more.
+[Introductory; Age 9+]

-Students use computer science to create a sports commercial, simulate extreme sports, develop games and more.
-[Introductory]
+Students use computer science and coding to create a sports commercial, simulate extreme sports, develop games and more.
+[Introductory; Age 9+]

-Students will extend their knowledge and skill with Scratch as they create math games, tic tac toe, augmented and virtual reality projects and more.
-[Prior Scratch experience required]
+Students add to their knowledge and skill of coding as they create fun games, augmented reality projects and more.
+[Prior Scratch experience required, Age 10+]

 CS First is a program of Google and licensed under Creative Commons Attribution-ShareAlike 4.0 International license.